Table of Contents

 I wrote a Twitter thread based on the book and it’s lessons as well.
 Do let me know what you think:

-And, if you want to become a better writer/creator/entrepreneur, don’t miss my weekly newsletter.
 I share essential tips, resources and nuggets from my own journey as an indie creator.

 Cheers,